If you’re looking for ways for how to keep baby goats warm in cold weather, you’re in the right place.

 But since then, we’ve been looking into other methods.
 And after talking to other goat producers, here’s a few alternatives using heat lamps that will work for goats.

-Disclaimer: You really need to watch these as well.
+Disclaimer: You really need to watch these alternatives as well.

 Heating pads and heating blankets are popular to use but they can also be fire hazards so you have to be very careful with bedding.